Mikael Åkerfeldt: Career

-Influences
+Artistry

+Åkerfeldt's vocals are considered to be more intelligible than most death metal vocalists.

 Åkerfeldt is a collector of obscure 1970s rock and heavy metal albums.
-He also draws influence from these obscure bands, making references to them in Opeth album titles such as Blackwater Park, Still Life, and My Arms, Your Hearse, as well as in songs like "Master's Apprentices" and "Goblin."
+He also draws influence from these obscure bands, making references to them in Opeth album titles such as Blackwater Park and My Arms, Your Hearse, as well as in songs like "Master's Apprentices" and "Goblin."
 He is also heavily influenced by jazz, the musician Ritchie Blackmore, Magma and its founder Christian Vander, and Hideki Ishima.

 When asked about the album that "made him a metalhead," Åkerfeldt answered that it was probably The Number of the Beast by Iron Maiden, but he also mentioned Lick It Up by Kiss.
 In another interview, he stated that he usually cites Black Sabbath's Sabbath Bloody Sabbath as the best (and his favorite) heavy metal album of all time.
 He has also considered Judas Priest's Sad Wings of Destiny to be his favorite metal album.

 Personal life

 On 15 August 2003, Mikael Åkerfeldt married his longtime girlfriend, Anna.
 In 2004, Anna gave birth to their first daughter, Melinda.
 The couple had their second daughter, Mirjam, in 2007.
 She delivered spoken words on track #1 of Opeth's 2024 album The Last Will and Testament.
 In 2016, Åkerfeldt revealed in an interview with The Quietus that he had gone through a divorce.

-Åkerfeldt is known to be friends with Steven Wilson, the frontman of one of his favorite bands, Porcupine Tree, who also produced the Opeth albums Blackwater Park, Deliverance, and Damnation; Mike Portnoy, drummer of Dream Theater (who is featured in their music video for "Wither"); and Jonas Renkse of Katatonia.
+Åkerfeldt is known to be friends with Steven Wilson, the frontman of one of his favorite bands, Porcupine Tree, who also produced the Opeth albums Blackwater Park, Deliverance, and Damnation; Mike Portnoy, drummer of Dream Theater (Åkerfeldt is featured in their music video for "Wither" and delivered spoken words for their song "Repentance"); and Jonas Renkse of Katatonia.
 He is also presumed to be the basis for the character Toki Wartooth from the popular cartoon Metalocalypse, as revealed in an interview with Ultimate Guitar. Åkerfeldt does not practice any religion and considers himself an atheist.